 New article: The Creational Structure of Kendrick Lamar's Flow, published on ThinkChristian.org

-Darkness from which I come will be performed by as part of an interactive discussion on theology and music at the national conference of the Society for the Arts in Religious and Theological Studies, concurrent with the American Academy of Religion national conference in Boston, on Nov.
+Darkness from which I come will be performed by Elisabeth Marshall and Brady Millican as part of an interactive discussion on theology and music at the national conference of the American Academy of Religion in Boston, on Nov.
 17, 2017.
 The event will be moderated by scholar/musician Andrew Shenton from the Boston University College of Fine Arts/School of Theology, and is co-sponsored by the Association for Theopoetics Research and Exploration.

-Pneumenon, premiere by the North Carolina State University Symphony Orchestra, Peter Askim, conductor, Nov.
+Pneumenon, premiere by the Raleigh Civic Symphony, Peter Askim, conductor, Nov.
 5.

 Great Woods Symphony Orchestra, Delvyn Case, Conductor, Tchaikovsky: Symphony no. 5, Dec.
 10, Wheaton College